The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 - Test active port fails.

 Check if you have the same symptoms and try following any of the solutions.

 No Incoming Connections!

-If you are seeing the “No incoming connections!” at the bottom of the Deluge client, you might be having a port mapping issue.
-You might still be able to download but probably are not able to seed.
+If you Deluge is not seeding (not uploading) but it is able to download.
+In addition, you are seeing the “No incoming connections!” at the bottom of the Deluge client; you might be having a port mapping issue.

-The “no incoming connections” is probably a symptom of a closed port (at least Deluge sees it that way).
+The “no incoming connections” is probably due to a closed port (at least Deluge sees it that way).

 - First, try restarting any firewall or router that might be blocking the connection.